learn-co-students/ttt-8-turn-ruby-intro-000/README.md

 ### `#turn`

 The hard part of the turn method is figuring out how to handle invalid input.
-We know that when a user enters invalid input, we basically want to ask them for input again.
-Imagine the pseudocode again:
+We know that when a user enters invalid input, we want to ask them for input again.
+Imagine the pseudo-code again:

 ```
 get input